 Next up is the oldest and probably the most historical village on Reykjanes Peninsula.
 Who did live there 1.300 year ago?
 Can you still see his house?
 Why is there a black church there?
 Why is there an 130 years old anchor there?
 What did happen to this town?
 There is so much to tell there!

 Now, Iceland has many geothermal areas, and we’re taking you to see a fantastic one.
-We will visit the female ghost named Gunna.
+You will visit the female ghost named Gunna.
 She has a hot spring named after her, Gunnuhver.
 Some people say that they can feel the air getting colder when she visits.
 The whole area is known for its colorful geothermal field of mud pools, and you´ll see steam vents almost boiling under your feet.

 Not far from Gunnuhver is the oldest lighthouse in Iceland.
 It stands on a tall hill with great views.
 It´s incredible to be near the lighthouse and hear the stories the place has to keep.
 The whole peninsula is rich with history, and the guide will tell you everything he knows.
 At the lighthouse you can see other beautiful cliffs and marvel at the ocean, especially the islands close to the cliffs.